c0dexter/chronews/README.md

 | https://newsapi.org | Create an own free developer account to getting an API key |
 | https://firebase.google.com | Create an account and prepare a configuration for analytics for this app |

+**NOTICE:** You have to configure the project to handle Goolge SSO login and Analitics.

 ### Todos